Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 Database Character Encoding Settings

-Many databases support UTF-8 by default, but errors can occur if the character encoding settings differ.
-Example: UTF-8 settings in MySQL
+Many databases support UTF-8 by default, but errors may occur if the character encoding settings differ.

 CREATE DATABASE example_db CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;

-Code that handles Japanese should be designed to be readable by other developers.
+Code that handles Japanese should be designed to be easy for other developers to read.

 • Use comments and documentation to clarify the intent of the code.

-• Write function and variable names in English.
+• Describe functions and variable names in English.

 from janome.tokenizer import Tokenizer